 HIPAA Privacy Rule

-This rule stipulates that healthcare providers must obtain patient consent before any use or disclosure of electronic protected health information (PHI).
-This consent requirement extends to the use of medical devices, reinforcing the importance of patient privacy in healthcare settings.
+The Privacy Rule stipulates that healthcare providers must obtain patient consent before any use or disclosure of electronic protected health information (PHI).
+The consent requirement extends to the use of medical devices, reinforcing the importance of patient privacy in healthcare settings.

 HIPAA Security Rule